Thurrock

+The local authority is Thurrock Council, based in Grays.
+The borough also includes Purfleet-on-Thames, South Ockendon, Stanford-le-Hope and Tilbury, as well as other villages and surrounding areas.
+More than half of the borough is designated as Green Belt.

+The neighbouring districts are the London Borough of Havering, Brentwood, Basildon and Castle Point.
+On the opposite side of the Thames are Gravesham and Dartford in Kent.

 History

 Mammoths once grazed in the Thurrock area and archaeologists unearthed the remains of a jungle cat.
 Humans have lived in the area since prehistoric times and the land has been farmed by the Romans and Anglo-Saxons.
 Thurrock has numerous archaeological sites including the major excavation at Mucking.
 The name "Thurrock" is a Saxon name meaning "the bottom of a ship".